 The average bath uses about twice as much hot water as a five-minute shower.
 That means it takes twice as much energy to heat the water.
 We know five minutes isn’t much, but if you’re having a bath every day, then swapping for a few five-minute showers will really reduce your energy bills.
 If five minutes really isn’t enough, cutting just one minute off your shower can save around 3,300 litres of water per year and around 200 kWh of energy.
 This is enough energy to make 6,000 cups of tea.
 You can also save more by turning down the water temperature just a few notches.
 You can also save energy by only boiling enough water for what you need.
 67% of us boil too much, so save energy and only heat as much water as you need.

 Own brands are the key to big household savings.
 You might be attached to your favourite names, but own brands are cheaper.
 They are also often really good quality.
 If you aren’t sure, just try them out.
 We’re not just talking food either – own brand cosmetics are much cheaper too.
 Boots‘ own-brand shower gel starts from just 99p.
 However, the cheapest branded product is £1.49.
 That’s a 34% saving.
 The same goes for medication – a 16 pack of Nurofen tablets costs £1.48 at Boots.
 However, the generic Ibuprofen (which is pharmaceutically the exact same thing, just unbranded) is only 16p for 16 tablets.
 That’s 76% less for exactly the same product.

 20. Sort out all your insurance

 You should always be checking to see if you can get a better deal on your insurance.
 With road tax on the rise, reducing your car insurance costs are a must.
 Lots of companies are also offering 12 months home insurance for the price of nine, or 25% off when you buy online.
-Click here to see if they can beat your home insurance premiums.
+Click here to compare home insurance premiums.

 21. Get rid of the tumble dryer